moonylabs/moonylabs.github.io/docs/docs.md

 #### Capital-Based Mining

 Moony's Proof of Liquidity (PoL) mechanism offers a capital‑driven alternative to traditional Proof‑of‑Work (PoW) distribution models.
-Instead of consuming vast amounts of energy through specialized hardware to compete for block rewards, participants mint MNY by depositing USDF directly into the on‑chain Reserve Contract.
+Instead of consuming vast amounts of energy through specialized hardware to compete for block rewards, participants unlock MNY by depositing USDF directly into the on‑chain Reserve Contract.
 This shifts issuance from energy‑intensive computation to verifiable, capital‑based participation.

 This model redefines mining as a constructive economic activity rather than an extractive one.
-Each deposit not only mints new MNY but also strengthens the network by adding permanent, redeemable on‑chain liquidity.
+Each deposit not only unlocks MNY from the pre-minted supply but also strengthens the network by adding permanent, redeemable on‑chain liquidity.
 Where traditional mining externalizes environmental costs, PoL compounds value inside the ecosystem, aligning participant incentives with collective benefit.

 By combining PoL with Solana's carbon‑efficient infrastructure, Moony achieves a distribution model that is both sustainable and economically reinforcing.
-Every minted token leaves lasting value in the network, deepens market liquidity, and ensures that growth reflects genuine demand, creating a self‑sustaining framework for the issuance of scarce digital assets.
+Every unlocked token leaves lasting value in the network, deepens market liquidity, and ensures that growth reflects genuine demand, creating a self‑sustaining framework for the issuance of scarce digital assets.

 <div class="formula-card">
 <div class="formula-content">